flackdl/cwwed/README.md

 **TODO**

-Configure Django "Sites" (in admin)
+### Django Site

+Configure a Django "Site" in admin so all messages refer to the appropriate server name and domain.

 For example, log into the admin and create a site as `dev.cwwed-staging.com`.

 ### Monitoring